-Can you recall a time when you opened your website analytics and noticed the sudden spike in website traffic- only to realize that it had come from a country that you don’t even serve?
-That is quite puzzling for many business owners to go through.
-Initially, it looks like the situation could bring more traffic and visibility, but when that particular website traffic from another country does not generate any inquiries or sales, there is something else at play.
+Have you ever opened your website analytics and noticed a sudden spike in traffic?
+And then you realized it came from a country you don’t even serve.
+This is quite puzzling for many business owners.
+Initially, it looks exciting and brings more visibility.
+But when that traffic doesn’t generate inquiries or sales, something else is at play.

-Breaking that down, let’s understand how this occurs, how you can identify bot traffic on website, and what you can do to save your analytics and business performance.
+Let’s break this down.
+We’ll explore how this occurs, how you can identify bot traffic, and what you can do to protect your analytics.

 Why You’re Seeing a Sudden Spike in Website Traffic